About this listing

-A rare survival, a rustic and original 15th century medieval town house.
-With Pablo Picasso and game of thrones un mélange.
+A rare survivor; a rustic and original 15th century medieval town house.

 A magical house in a wonderful area, the holiday starts the moment you set your foot inside! ~ Sue and Jim -